Swimming With Dogs Can Be Fun If You’re Safe

 - Monitor water temperature.
 Ensure the water temperature is neither too hot nor too cold for your dog.

 - Monitor water quality.
-If you are swimming in a lake, pond or stream, it is important to be alert for signs of algae bloom.
+If you are swimming in a lake, pond, or stream, it is important to be alert for signs of algae bloom.
 Some forms of algae can be toxic to dogs and people.
 Additionally, if you have a pond on your property, consider having the water tested for bacteria or toxins.

 - Prevent fishing hook hazards.
 Keep your dog away from fishing bait and poles.
 Some dogs will step on or even try to eat the bait and swallow the hook which can be a huge problem.
 Learn more about How to Remove a Fishhook in Your Dog.

 - Dry out.
 Dry your dog’s ears after swimming to prevent infections.
-Some of the adorable floppy-eared dogs have ears that never dry out if they get water in them, making them prone to infections.
+Some of the adorable floppy-eared dogs have ears that never dry out if they get water in them, making them prone to infection.

 - Animals and parasites.
 The ocean can has sea lice and jellyfish that are capable of bothering dogs.
 Sea lice are microscopic organisms that can cause severe itching.
 Jellyfish can sting dogs causing swelling and pain.
 Other dangers include snakes and alligators, depending on your location.
 Check with your veterinarian if you have any concerns that your dog might have been bitten or infected.

 If you don’t have time to go swimming with your dog, one thing you can do is create a doggy pool at home.
 Learn how in this article: Keep Your Dog Cool With a Doggy Pool This Summer.

 We hope these tips help prep you for swimming with your dog.

 PetPlace Reader Exclusive: Use code PETPLACE and get 1 month of DOGTV for FREE!